The Hilton Head Island Audubon Society was founded in 1974. With more than 200 memberships, we are proud of our organization. Our mission is:

 "To promote the awareness and appreciation of nature, to preserve and protect wildlife and natural ecosystems and to encourage responsible environmental stewardship.”

-Audubon Newhall Preserve:
+Audubon Newhall Preserve

-The Hilton Head Island Audubon Society owns and operates the Audubon Newhall Preserve located on Palmetto Bay Road on Hilton Head Island.
-It is open to the public at no charge from dawn to dusk daily.
+The Hilton Head Island Audubon Society owns and operates the 50 acre Audubon Newhall Preserve located on Palmetto Bay Road on Hilton Head Island.
+In the center of the Preserve is a beautiful pond, surrounded by benches.
+There are walking trails throughout the forest.
+The Preserve is usually open to the public from dawn to dusk daily.
 Self guided trail maps are available next to our bulletin board.
-Many native plants are labeled in our several distinct types of ecosystems.
+Many native plants are labeled in our several distinctive ecosystems.

-Guided Walks are conducted at 10am on Thursday mornings in March, April, May, September, October, and November (weather permitting ).
-Experienced naturalists will discuss the history, plants, and wildlife found on the 50 acre nature preserve.
-The walks are free to the public but donations are appreciated.
+on Thursday mornings in March, April, May, September, October, and November (weather permitting ).
+Experienced naturalists will discuss the history, plants, and wildlife found in the Preserve.
+The walks are free to the public, but donations are appreciated.
 Reservations are not required.
 Guided Walks are also offered by reservation for groups and organizations.
-Please call 651-491-1851 for further information.
+Please contact Bob Speare via email at email@example.com